bkd705/fullstack-react-redux-starter/README.md

 - __pages__ contains each seperate container for the components

 - __redux__ contains all the redux files needed including actions, reducers, and then redux-saga sagas

+- __tests__ contains all the tests run by mocha as per the test script

 - __utils__ contains utility files such as authUtils and api.
 Mostly abstractions to keep code clean and modular.